Top 15 Hip Hop Producers

 DJ Paul & Juicy J

-Despite their top production hits being in the 2000s, there has been a resurgence of that Three 6 Mafia sound, which is basically the sound that DJ Paul and Juicy J created.
+Despite their top production hits being in the 2000s, there has been a resurgence of the old Three 6 Mafia sound, which is basically the sound that DJ Paul and Juicy J created.
 With numerous rappers of today’s era implementing the Triple Six sample, DJ Paul and Juicy J alone were responsible for putting Memphis and the South on the map with some of the biggest club hits and some of the most classic street albums.

 Migrating to Atlanta from the Bay Area after working with California legend JT The Bigga Figga, Zaytoven would eventually become renowned for his work with Gucci Mane, but later with other artists.
-One can say he and Gucci Mane both got their start together as Zaytoven produced Gucci Mane’s first hit “So Icy”.
+One can say he and Gucci Mane both got their start together as Zaytoven produced Gucci Mane’s first hit “So Icy.”
 Since the 2005 debut, Zaytoven has been a staple in the Atlanta rap community with production credits with Gucci Mane, Future, and 21 Savage, just to name a few.

 Beats by the Pounds